Accrediting outputs of noisy intermediate-scale quantum computing devices

-In this paper we present an accreditation protocol that provides an upper-bound on the variation distance between noisy and noiseless probability distribution of the outputs of a NISQ device, under the assumption that \begin{itemize}[leftmargin=0.7cm] \item[\hypertarget{n1}{N1}:] Noise in state preparation, entangling gates, and measurements is an arbitrary Completely Positive Trace Preserving (CPTP) map encompassing the whole system and the environment (Equation \ref{eq:stateend}) and is unbounded in diamond norm; \item[\hypertarget{n2}{N2}:] Noise in single-qubit gates is an arbitrary (potentially gate-dependent) CPTP map encompassing the whole system and the environment and is bounded in diamond norm (Equation \ref{eq:noisebound}). \end{itemize} Inspired by cryptographic protocols \cite{ABE08,FK12,BFKW13,B15,KD17,KW17,FKD17,ABEM17,HM15,MF16,HKSE17,MK18,TMMMF18,UM18,RUV12,GKW15,M16,FH15,NV16}, our accreditation protocol is trap-based, meaning that the target circuit being accredited is implemented together with a number $v$ of classically simulable circuits (the ``trap'' circuits) able to detect all types of noise subject to conditions \hyperlink{n1}{N1} and \hyperlink{n2}{N2} above.
+In this paper we present an accreditation protocol that provides an upper-bound on the variation distance between noisy and noiseless probability distribution of the outputs of a NISQ device, under the assumption that \begin{itemize}[leftmargin=0.7cm] \item[{N1}:] Noise in state preparation, entangling gates, and measurements is an arbitrary Completely Positive Trace Preserving (CPTP) map encompassing the whole system and the environment (Equation \ref{eq:stateend}); \item[{N2}:] Noise in single-qubit gates is a CPTP map $\F_{SE}$ of the form $\F_{SE}=(1-r)\I+r\F^{\prime}_{SE}$ with $0\leq r<1$, where $\I_{SE}$ is the identity on system and environment and $\F^{\prime}_{SE}$ is an arbitrary (potentially gate-dependent) CPTP map encompassing the whole system and the environment. \end{itemize} Inspired by cryptographic protocols \cite{ABE08,FK12,BFKW13,B15,KD17,KW17,FKD17,ABEM17,HM15,MF16,HKSE17,MK18,TMMMF18,UM18,RUV12,GKW15,M16,FH15,NV16}, our accreditation protocol is trap-based, meaning that the target circuit being accredited is implemented together with a number $v$ of classically simulable circuits (the ``trap'' circuits) able to detect all types of noise subject to conditions {N1} and {N2} above.
 A single run of our protocol requires implementing the target circuit being accredited and $v$ trap circuits.
-It provides a \textit{binary} outcome in which the outputs of the target circuit are either accepted as \textit{correct} (with confidence increasing linearly with $v$, cfr.
-Theorem \ref{th:verif2}) or rejected as \textit{potentially incorrect}.
+It provides a {binary} outcome in which the outputs of the target circuit are either accepted as \textit{correct} (with confidence increasing linearly with $v$) or rejected as \textit{potentially incorrect}.
 More usefully, consider running our protocol $d$ times, each time with the same target and $v$ potentially different trap circuits.
 Suppose that the output of the target is accepted as correct by $N_{\textup{acc}}>0$ runs.
 With confidence $1-2$exp$(-2d\theta^2)$, for each of these accepted outputs our protocol ensures

 where $\theta\in(0,N_{\textup{acc}}/d)$ is a tunable parameter that affects both the confidence and the upper-bound, $p_{\textup{noiseless}}(\overline{s})$ and $p_{\textup{noisy}}(\overline{s})$ are the noiseless and noisy probability distributions of the outputs $\{\overline{s}\}$ of the target circuit respectively and $\varepsilon \propto 1/v$.
 Bounds of this type can fruitfully accredit the outputs of experimental quantum computers as well as underpin attempts at demonstrating and verifying quantum supremacy in sampling experiments \cite{AA11,BMS16,GWD17,T18,DHKL18,N&al17}.